UCL/research-computing-with-cpp/session04/02Concepts.md

     * Memory scales with processors (i.e. interconnect many SMPs)
     * Rapid local access to memory
 * Disadvantages
-    * Programmers must write code to determine how machines are accessed
+    * You must write code to determine how machines are accessed
     * Beware cost of transmitting messages across network
     * Normally no cache coherency across network nodes